Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 In addition to all the great ways to get outside during winter in Bend, there are also no shortage of indoor activities if the weather is particularly chilly.

-When the winter chill sets in, cozy up in one of Bend’s renowned breweries and tap houses.
+When the winter chill sets in, cozy up in one of Bend’s renowned breweries, a delicious restaurant, or one of the many food truck areas.

 Bend Brew Bus Tours